sneha-jaikumar/Twitter/README.md

 This is a basic twitter app to read your tweets.

-Time spent: **4** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

-Challenges including changing the size of the image, and lable box in a way so that it is constant across all devices.
+Challenges including changing the size of the image and label box in a way so that it is constant across all devices.

 The following **required** functionality is completed: